 Pursuant to the Management Agreement, our Manager will receive an acquisition fee of 1.0% of the acquisition cost for each investment, inclusive of closing costs, made on behalf of the Company.
 The acquisition fee will be paid in our common stock, or such other equity securities of our company or our operating partnership as may be determined by the mutual consent of our board (including a majority of the independent directors) and our Manager, or the Acquisition Fee Securities.
 The number of Acquisition Fee Securities payable as each applicable acquisition fee to the Manager will be equal to the dollar amount of such acquisition fee, divided by a value determined as follows: (i) if our common stock is traded on a NYSE, NYSE MKT, NASDAQ Stock Market or any other nationally securities exchange, as such term is defined under the Exchange Act, the value shall be deemed to be the average of the closing prices of our common stock on such exchange on the five (5) business days prior to the date on which the acquisition fee was earned; (2) if our common stock is not traded on an exchange listed in (i) but is actively traded over-the-counter, the value shall be deemed to be the average of the closing bids or sales prices, as applicable, on the over-the-counter market during the five (5) business days prior to the date on which the acquisition fee was earned; (iii) if our common stock is neither traded on an exchange listed in (i) nor actively traded over-the-counter, the value shall be the fair market value thereof, as reasonably determined in good faith by our board (including a majority of the independent directors).
 Until the earlier of (i) such time as our company's common stock is listed on the NYSE, NYSE MKT, NASDAQ Stock Exchange, or any other national securities exchange, or (ii) March 31, 2020, all acquisition fees payable to our Manager shall be accrued but not paid.
-Assuming that we raise the maximum offering amount, resulting in \$26,375,000 in net proceeds, that we pay off the Standridge Note with proceeds from this offering on December 10, 2017, and that we buy properties using our target leverage of 80%, and given that we paid off the Holmwood Loan and Citizens Loan at the initial closing of the offering, we anticipate that acquisition fees of approximately \$1,012,000 in vested equity of our company will be paid to our Manager as a result of this offering.
-To date, we owe our Manager acquisition fees of \$192,095 from our acquisition of the Norfolk Property and the Montgomery Property.
+Assuming that we raise the maximum offering amount, resulting in \$26,375,000 in net proceeds, that we pay off the Standridge Note and the Promissory Notes with proceeds from this offering on January 5, 2018 and June 11, 2018, respectively, and that we buy properties using our target leverage of 80%, and given that we paid off the Holmwood Loan and Citizens Loan at the initial closing of the offering, we anticipate that acquisition fees of approximately \$1,164,892 in vested equity of our company will be paid to our Manager as a result of this offering.
+To date, we owe our Manager acquisition fees of \$274,345 from our acquisition of the Norfolk Property, the Montgomery Property, and the San Antonio Property.